donna-legal/word2number/README.md

 * Decimal numbers.
 The simpler cases work just fine (eg. _one point three hundredths_ = 1.03), but there are quite a few failing test cases
 * Things like _One point two billion_ doesn't check out at the moment either.

+Extensions:

+* More languages.
+It would be somewhat easy to extend with other languages that are constructed the same way, like Swedish or Spanish.
+* Misspellings.
+One could extend the resources with common misspellings.
+* Concatenations.
+Some people might write seventyfive instead of seventy-five.
+This is definitely necessary for Spanish and English.

+## Contribute

+If you use this program and find short-comings.
+Please start a fork or add issues.
+We appreciate it deeply.